Aldi is installing traffic lights at its entrances, only giving shoppers the green light to enter when a store has a safe number of customers inside.

 |Waitrose||Daily essentials kept aside; priority at checkouts||First hour of opening||Three-item limit on pasta, rice, UHT milk, toilet rolls, antibacterial and cleaning products, and some frozen food|

 At the height of the panic-buying spate at the end of March, 76% of people told us they’d experienced product shortages when shopping.
-This has now fallen to 43%, according to a survey we ran from 24-28 April.
+This has now fallen to 34%, according to a survey we ran from 15 to 19 May.

-On the other hand, only 4% struggled to find pasta and rice, falling from 18% at the start of April.
-And just 2% had difficulty buying toilet paper, down from 28% in March.
+Only 4% struggled to find pasta and rice, falling from 18% at the start of April.
+And just 2% couldn’t find toilet paper, down from 28% in March.

 - Find out more: best and worst UK supermarkets

 Despite the peak of demand having passed in many areas, online delivery slots can still be hard to come by.
-When we surveyed shoppers from 24-28 April, one in three were unable to get a delivery slot.
+When we surveyed shoppers from 15-19 May, one in five were unable to get a delivery slot.

-This was the same for those aged 70 and over, who have been advised by the government to stay at home: 31% of people in this age group said they couldn’t book a delivery.
+This was slightly worse for those aged 70 and over, who have been advised by the government to stay at home: 25% of people in this age group said they couldn’t book a delivery.

 Current online shopping situation by supermarket (alphabetical list)